Harvest Weed Seed Control

 Narrow windrow burning

-A third HWSC method, called narrow windrow burning (NWB) involves forming the chaff into narrow windrows as it exits the harvester and then burning it to destroy the weed seeds contained within.
+A third HWSC method, called narrow windrow burning (NWB), involves forming the chaff into narrow windrows as it exits the harvester and then burning it to destroy the weed seeds contained within.
 The windrows are formed by directing the chaff through chutes that are built onto the back of the combine (Walsh and Newman 2007).
 Narrow windrows provide much more effective weed control than burning the whole field, because concentrating the chaff creates high temperatures that are adequate to destroy virtually all seeds (Schwartz et al. 2016).
 Currently, it is most widely used in small grain crops.

 While this technique has shown success in Australia and in Arkansas, it is not well known whether it will be a viable HWSC strategy in the mid-Atlantic.
 Its success is dependent on state-level burn regulations and timing of rainfall in our region, which differ from Australia and the southern US.

-However, several years of testing at the University of Arkansas show promising results, and 30% of producers in Australia use it as an effective method to control multiple-herbicide resistant ryegrass.
+However, several years of testing at the University of Arkansas show promising results; 30% of producers in Australia use it as an effective method to control multiple-herbicide resistant ryegrass.
 In Arkansas, NWB testing has shown 100% kill of Palmer amaranth, morningglory, johnsongrass, and barnyardgrass seeds in the windrow.
 Over 3 years, this resulted in a 73% reduction in escaped Palmer amaranth plants and a 62% reduction in the Palmer amaranth seedbank (Norsworthy et al. 2016).
 Australian trials have killed 99% of annual ryegrass and wild radish seeds in wheat, canola, and lupin stubble windrows (Newman 2014).

 There are several ways growers can optimize their burn technique to optimize success of their NWB.
-According to NWB experts in Australia, high temperatures are key; burn temperatures should reach 400 degrees C for 30 seconds at any given spot in the windrow in order to achieve complete seed destruction.
-For instance, 10 seconds at 400 degrees is sufficient to destroy ryegrass, while 30 seconds was needed to destroy radish seeds.
-The speed of the burn is also important; a slow burn equates to a higher temperatures, as does denser biomass of the windrows.
+According to NWB experts in Australia, high temperatures are key; burn temperatures should reach 400 degrees C (752 Fahrenheit degrees) for 30 seconds at any given spot in the windrow in order to achieve complete seed destruction.
+For instance, 10 seconds at 400 degrees C is sufficient to destroy ryegrass, while 30 seconds is needed to destroy radish seeds.
+The speed of the burn is also important; a slow burn equates to higher temperatures, as does denser biomass of the windrows.
 It is also important for the burn to reach the soil surface below the windrow, to contact ground-level seeds.
 Because different crops burn at different rates, burn protocols in the mid-Atlantic would need to be designed to meet the needs of the crops in our region.